HiDMadMad/lehaam/README.md

 ---

 ## ⚙️ How It Works ❓
-sleep happens in cycles of about 90 minutes.
-Waking up between these cycles helps you feel refreshed.
+sleep happens in cycles of about 90 minutes. waking up between these cycles helps you feel refreshed.
 `Lehaam` calculates optimal times to fall asleep and wake up for better rest.

 ---